Josh Bell Player Props: Guardians vs. Yankees

 Yankees Pitching Rankings

-- The 9.8 strikeouts per nine innings put together by the Yankees pitching staff ranks fourth in the league.
+- The 9.7 strikeouts per nine innings put together by the Yankees pitching staff ranks fifth in MLB.

-- The Yankees' 3.78 team ERA ranks 10th among all MLB pitching staffs.
+- The Yankees have the 10th-ranked team ERA across all MLB pitching staffs (3.68).

-- Yankees pitchers combine to allow 31 total home runs at a rate of 1.1 per game (to rank 15th in the league).
+- Yankees pitchers combine to allow 31 total home runs at a clip of one per game (to rank 15th in the league).

-- German (2-2) takes the mound for the Yankees in his sixth start of the season.
-He's put together a 5.54 ERA in 26 2/3 innings pitched, with 33 strikeouts.
+- Cole (5-0 with a 1.11 ERA and 44 strikeouts in 40 2/3 innings pitched) makes the start for the Yankees, his seventh of the season.

-- In his most recent outing on Wednesday against the Minnesota Twins, the right-hander threw six innings, giving up six earned runs while surrendering five hits.
+- The right-hander last pitched on Friday against the Texas Rangers, when he threw 6 2/3 innings, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.